mmarinel/N-Puzzle-AI/README.md

 ## Bibliography

-In case of broken links, you can find a copy of these articles in the *literature* folder of this project.
+In case of broken links, please let me know so that I can provide new ones.

 - "*Artificial Intelligence: A modern Approach" by Russell and Norvig (Third Edition)*